 - Swing perches.
 These are entertaining since the cockatiel can swing on them.

-Don’t get perches that are too small in diameter.
+Never get perches that are too small in diameter.
 Also, avoid plastic, sand, or sandpaper perches.
-Sand or sandpaper perches can be irritating to your bird’s feet.
+Sand or sandpaper perches can be irritating to your cockatiel’s feet.
 Your cockatiel might chew on the plastic perch and ingest plastic.
-Since it can’t be digested, this could lead to health problems.

-The cage also needs a food and water dish.
-These should be placed at the opposite ends of the cage.
-They also shouldn’t be under the perches, so the bird can’t get poop in them.
+The cage also needs a food and water dish, which should be placed at the opposite ends of the cage.
+They also shouldn’t be under the perches so that your cockatiel is less likely to poop in them.

 Toys And Accessories

-Cockatiels are smart creatures that can get bored easily.
-Therefore, enrichment and entertainment are important.
+Cockatiels are smart creatures that can get bored easily, so enrichment and entertainment are important.
 The cage should have a variety of toys, such as:

 - Wooden toys

-A cuttlebone or mineral block can be beneficial to your cockatiel, because as they gnaw on it.
-That will help supplement their calcium needs.
+A cuttlebone or mineral block can be beneficial as your cockatiel will gnaw on it and gain calcium.

 What Food Can A Cockatiel Eat?